Ballot is battleground for Israeli town torn by religion

 Municipal votes rarely raise passions in Israel, but this one - a rerun of an election last October - is different.
 Two courts ordered it after finding voter fraud in the original ballot that returned the ultra-Orthodox mayor to office.

-Now more liberal voters in the town of 80,000 are mobilising to topple the incumbent and, they hope, stem the influence of religious zealots they see as a growing challenge.
+Now more liberal voters in the town of 80,000 are mobilizing to topple the incumbent and, they hope, stem the influence of religious zealots they see as a growing challenge.

 "This election is our last chance to save Beit Shemesh," said Noa Kedmi, 28, who has lived in the town for eight years.